MapModern/GlobaLS/_pages/ercproject/events.md

 that took place around said time in terms how mass media changed the organizational strategies of cultural life.
 The proposed areas of research include the following:

--The internationalization of a culture through the actions of cultural organizations What are the specific features of power relations in the cultural field and what mechanisms have been used historically to alter or add nuance to these features?
+- The internationalization of a culture through the actions of cultural organizations What are the specific features of power relations in the cultural field and what mechanisms have been used historically to alter or add nuance to these features?
 Which historical examples might we study, both as successes and as failures?
 Which cultural organizations and actors articulate cultural internationalization?
 How is the global manifested in cultural organizations operating at the local/national level?
 How does foreign action influence national culture?
 How does the process of professionalization evolve in the field of cultural mediation?
 How does this shift become manifest in specific practices?
 How are cultural organizations related to other forms of cultural mediation, such as magazines, conferences, congresses, and festivals?
--Articulating the public and the private
+- Articulating the public and the private
 How are public powers related to cultural organizations in the private sector?
 What is the relationship between private initiatives and the public powers that formulate cultural policies?

--Transnational analysis
+- Transnational analysis
 Is dialogue possible between cultural organizations in different geographical contexts?
 Can parallels be established among different and idiosyncratic processes?
 How can we articulate transnational comparisons without diluting the power relations between cultural areas?
 What are the specific features of the practices of hegemonic cultures, on the one hand, and of peripheral cultures, on the other?

--The revision of theoretical frameworks and methodologies in the study of cultural organizations What are the main challenges that the study of cultural organizations faces in terms of accessing and collecting primary sources?
+- The revision of theoretical frameworks and methodologies in the study of cultural organizations What are the main challenges that the study of cultural organizations faces in terms of accessing and collecting primary sources?
 What can the digital humanities, big data, data visualization tools, etc., contribute?
 How can network analysis inform our understanding of cultural-transfer phenomena?
 What are the advantages and issues with using the notion of the network, either metaphorically or not?
 How can these be combined with traditional methodologies, such as the bibliographical focus or the prosopographical study?

 #### Submissions: